 them consistently and made judgments and estimates that are reasonable

-iii) The Directors have taken proper and suffi cient care for the
+c.
+The Directors have taken proper and suffcient care for the

 maintenance of adequate accounting records in accordance with the

-provisions of the Companies Act, 1956, for safeguarding the
+provisions of the Companies Act, 1956 and 2013 for safeguarding the

-assets of the Company and for preventing and detecting fraud and other
+assets of the company and for preventing and detecting fraud and other

-iv) The Directors have prepared the Annual Accounts of the Company on a
+d.
+The Directors have prepared the Annual Accounts for the financial

-Your Company have not accepted any fi xed deposit during the year from
+Your company has not accepted any fixed deposit during the year from the

-17.1 Your Company have complied with all the mandatory provisions of
+18.1 Your company has complied with all the mandatory provisions of

 Clause 49 of the Listing Agreement relating to the Corporate Governance